h2oai/nitro/README.md

 # Nitro

-Nitro (N<sub>2</sub>O) is the quickest way to build web apps using Python.
+Nitro (N<sub>2</sub>O) is the simplest way to build web apps using Python.
 No front-end experience required.

 ![Nitro](docs/assets/banner.png)